jacobszmon/Git-Info-Pages/README.md

 ## Invite Others to Collaborate with you on this Project

 Only one team member needs to clone the repository.
-They can then give their team members under the repo's `Settings => Collaborators` page.
+They can then give their team members access under the repo's `Settings => Collaborators` page.

-You should then collaboratively work on building out this site according to the assignment instructions.
+The team should then collaboratively work on building out this site according to the assignment instructions.

 ## Replace the Content of the Template Pages